thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 The Ping API directly invokes the /invoke/wm.server:ping endpoint on the local underlying Integration Server of the API Gateway using Ping_Routing_Alias (simple alias).
-The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD instances.
+The API is assigned to the Internal and to the External API group, so it can be deployed on all DEV, TEST and PROD environments.

 ### number_conversion